ETCBC/data_creation/README.md

 See the documentation at:<br>
 [ETCBC Data Creation](http://www.codykingham.com/etcbc/datacreation.html)

+This repository contains source code for the syntactic processing programs used to produce the [BHSA](https://github.com/ETCBC/bhsa) data under `/programs`.

-This repository also contains zipped data files for the book of Genesis.
+This repository also contains zipped data files for the book of Genesis in the `/example_data`.
 To access those files, unzip using `gunzip [file]` from command line.